Expert witness and consultation in franchise Disputes

 I have a balanced view of franchising and the disputes it can involve.
 I’ve appeared as an expert witness for franchisors, franchisees, and their lawyers (and their malpractice insurers).
 I am a member of both the International Franchise Association (IFA) and the American Association of Franchisees and Dealers (AAFD).

 My expert witness assignments have included disputes over the adequacy of pre-sale franchise disclosures, including whether Item 2 disclosures of key personnel, Item 3 disclosures of past litigation, and Item19 financial performance representations, were misleading; whether an association of independent hotel owners was liable for sex trafficking at member hotels; disputes over the classification of franchisees as independent contractors or employees; whether trial counsel committed malpractice by improperly defending arbitration on behalf of a party who had not signed the franchise agreement; whether trial counsel committed malpractice in a multi-million-dollar claim by sharing an advance copy of an unfiled complaint with opposing counsel; whether a franchisor that settled franchisee claims without consent by its insurer acted reasonably; whether a commercial relationship not defined as a franchise by the parties was nonetheless subject to the New Jersey Franchise Practices Act; whether commercial relationships were franchises, regardless of how the parties described them; whether conduct by a franchisee and its employees subjected the franchisor to vicarious liability for the death of third-party.
-My most recent assignment involved the purchase of a franchise company and whether its buyer breached its obligations to the principals of the sold franchise company by conduct which adversely affected franchisee performance during an earnout period.
+My most recent (2025) assignments involved: 1) the purchase of a 600-unit franchise company and whether its buyer breached its obligations to the founders of the sold franchise company by conduct which adversely affected franchisee performance during an earnout period (multi-million dollar arbitration award in favor of founders of franchise company), and 2) the failure of a restaurant concept seller to register the concept with the Maryland Securities Commission as a franchise offering and the effect of non-registration upon a claim by seller for funds allegedly due under a so-called “License Agreement” (case settled on eve of arbitration for forgiveness of debt owed by buyer).

 I am based in Boston but travel everywhere in person (without charge for time of travel) or by Zoom.